ebleo/rosy-custard-cockatiels/md/learningnotes.md

 ![and a curvy line...](http://i.imgur.com/gWdPX.png)

-Boring adults the call balls data, the stick a classifier, the biggest gap trick optimization, call flipping the table kernelling and the piece of paper a hyperplane.
+Boring adults the call 'balls' data, the 'stick' a classifier, the 'biggest gap trick' optimization, call 'flipping the table' kernelling and the piece of paper a hyperplane.

 ### [A cool classifier comparison][14]
 ![Comparison Table][classtable]
 Classification accuracy shown in bottom right of each plot.

+### Random Forests
+- [Read this][19]
+- Basically:
+  1. Divvy up data
+  1. Grow a tree for each part/chunk of data
+  1. Each tree gets a vote on feature importance (1 tree, 1 vote--or something similar)
+- *alternatively*, read [this][20]
+  - uses a friend/movie recommendation analogy

 ### Quick notes